peyal939/Fire-alarm-System/README.md

 Status is derived from telemetry; alerts open when smoke exceeds `SMOKE_ALERT_THRESHOLD` or when status implies alarm/not-alive (basic debounce supported).

+Persistence policy:
+- Telemetry rows are persisted only when `smoke` is greater than `SMOKE_ALERT_THRESHOLD` (default 100).
+- Low/no smoke readings still update device `status` and `last_seen`, and may resolve alerts, but are not stored in the telemetry table.

 ### Device simulator

 ```powershell